Q. What is physiotherapy?

 Q. Do you offer Pilates for back pain?

-A. Yes, we offer 1:1 clinical Pilates.
+A. We also offer 1:1 clinical Pilates.
 We do not offer group classes as we have found that without individual attention you do not activate the right muscles and this can affect the outcome of your treatment and Pilates.

 A, Yes, at Wandsworth Physiotherapy we have treated children as young as 8 years old for minor sports related injury.
 We require a chaperone to be present for any patient under 16 years of age.